Skip Ribbon Commands

 Students transferring within Victoria

-If VCE or VCAL students transfer from one Victorian school to another, schools use VASS for the transfer procedure.
+If students transfer from one Victorian school to another, schools use VASS for the transfer procedure.
 When a student transfers to another school, the school that the student is leaving is required to transfer the student on VASS, so they can be enrolled at the new school.
 If this is not done, the new school must contact the student’s former school and request the transfer.
 Students should not be transferred until the new home school is known.

 Students who transfer during the academic year must have results for units or school-based assessment recorded on VASS at the time they transfer.